SACHSTech/careers-in-computer-science-alyannasantos/README.md

 * Data-driven and strongly motivated by success and learnings through experiments and metrics analysis

-## Senior Level Position - Amazon Opterations Technology
+## Senior Level Position - Amazon Operations Technology
 * $122 300 CAD/year
 * Located in Toronto, ON